 The previous example shows that not all the torsion elements of $V(\Z G)$ are conjugate to elements of $S_3$ in $\Z S_3$.
 However, using the isomorphism $\phi$ it can be easily proven that the torsion element of $V(\Z S_3)$ are conjugate in $\Q S_3$ to an element of $S_3$.
-This suggests the following problems which were proposed as conjecture by Hans Zassenhaus as conjectures \cite{Zassenhaus1974}.
+This suggests the following problems where we use the following terminology: two subgroups or elements of $\U(\Z G)$ are said to be \emph{rationally conjugate} if they are conjugate within the units of $\Q G$.

-Two subgroups or elements of $\U(\Z G)$ are said to be \emph{rationally conjugate} if they are conjugate within the units of $\Q G$.
+\textbf{The Zassenhaus Problems}\footnote{These problems have been known for a long time as the Zassenhaus Conjectures because, at least an affirmative to (ZC1) was mentioned as a conjecture by H. Zassenhaus \cite{Zassenhaus1974}.
+S.K.
+Sehgal attributed to Zassenhaus the three as conjectures in \cite{Sehgal1978} and even if negative solutions to (ZC2) and (ZC3) are are known since the beginning of the 1990s the authors kept calling them the Zassenhaus Conjectures.
+Since we also know now counterexamples for the first one, I prefer to call them problems now.}: Given a finite group $G$: \begin{itemize} \item[(ZC1)] Is every torsion element of $V(\Z G)$ rationally conjugate to an element of $G$? \item[(ZC2)] Is every finite subgroup of $V(\Z G)$, with the same order as $G$, rationally conjugate to $G$? \item[(ZC3)] Is every finite subgroup of $V(\Z G)$ rationally conjugate to a subgroup of $G$? \end{itemize}

-\textbf{The Zassenhaus Problems}\footnote{These problems have been known for a long time as the Zassenhaus Conjectures although counterexamples for the last two are known since the beginning of the 1990s.
-Since we also know now counterexamples for the first one, I prefer to call them problems now.}: Given a finite group $G$: \begin{itemize} \item[(ZP1)] Is every torsion element of $V(\Z G)$ rationally conjugate to an element of $G$? \item[(ZP2)] Is every finite subgroup of $V(\Z G)$, with the same order as $G$, rationally conjugate to $G$? \item[(ZP3)] Is every finite subgroup of $V(\Z G)$ rationally conjugate to a subgroup of $G$? \end{itemize}
+For brevity we say that one of the problems (ISO), (ZC1), ... holds for a group when it has a positive answer and otherwise we say that it does not hold.
+More generaly (P) implies (Q) means that if (P) holds for a group $G$ then so does (Q).

-Clearly a positive solution for (ZP3) implies a positive solution for (ZP1) and (ZP2).
-Moreover a positive solution for (ZP2) implies a positive solution for the Isomorphisms Problem, or more precisely if (ZP2) has a positive solution for a finite group $G$ and $\Z G\cong \Z H$ for another group $H$ then $G\cong H$.
+Clearly (ZC3) implies (ZC1) and (ZC2).
+Moreover (ZC2) implies (ISO), or more precisely if (ZC2) holds for a finite group $G$ and $\Z G\cong \Z H$ for another group $H$ then $G\cong H$.

 The following proposition shows that in the Zassenhaus Problems one can replace $\Q$ by any field of characteristic $0$.
 For its proof we need some notation.